 The chart below lists the types of injectable insulin with details about onset (the length of time before insulin reaches the bloodstream and begins to lower blood sugar), peak (the time period when it best lowers blood sugar) and duration (how long insulin continues to work).
 These three things may vary.
 The final column offers some insight into the "coverage" provided by the different insulin types in relation to mealtime.

 These products are generally taken two or three times a day before mealtime.

 30 min.-2½ hours

-*Premixed insulins are a combination of specific proportions of intermediate-acting and short-acting insulin in one bottle or insulin pen (the numbers following the brand name indicate the percentage of each type of insulin).
+*Premixed insulins combine specific amounts of intermediate-acting and short-acting insulin in one bottle or insulin pen.
+(The numbers following the brand name indicate the percentage of each type of insulin.)